jmagallones/Final-RGDY-Project/content/docs/what-is-covid/_index.md

 * If you test **negative**, then you do not have the virus and no longer have to self isolate.
 * If you do test **positive** for the virus, you must continue to self isolate until you no longer have symptoms for 5 or more days.
 You will then need to get re-tested and have a second negative result to stop self isolation.
 * If symptoms return or worsen, seek medical attention **_immediately_**.

+*incomplete: include "how underlying illnessess put you at higher risk"